How telco companies master music streaming to boost mobile marketing

 How Telco Companies Master Music Streaming to Boost Mobile Marketing

-Companies have approached using music for marketing in a variety of ways.
-Some have collaborated with famous artists (such as Verizon, which paired up with superstar Jamie Foxx to create and release exclusive tracks and videos), while others have sponsored live events and festivals (such as T-Mobile, which sponsored Coachella) in order to capture their target audience.
+Companies are approaching using music for marketing in a variety of ways, such as Verizon pairing with Jamie Foxx to create exclusive tracks and videos.
+While others have sponsored live events and festivals (such as T-Mobile, which sponsored Coachella) in order to capture their target audience.

-However, today, major telecommunications companies are taking the music marketing game a step further: They’re creating music streaming services to provide the best brand experience possible for their customers.
 It makes sense for mobile companies to turn to music for mobile marketing.
-After all, according to a study by Pew Research, more than 43 percent of the global population owns a smartphone now, and 77 percent of Australians report that they have a smartphone — which means that mobile is a broad and powerful channel to reach potential customers across the world.
+After all, according to a study by Pew Research, more than 43% of the global population owns a smartphone now, and 77% of Australians report that they have a smartphone — which means that mobile is a broad and powerful channel to reach potential customers across the world.

 Strategies like the one adopted by Optus and other mobile companies make sense for customer acquisition — multiple music streaming partnerships allow companies to attract as many customers as possible since they afford users the chance to listen to the music channels they already know and love without the data charges.